 TELL US ABOUT YOURSELF

-I am a performance artist, designer and change agent committed to stewardship of our planet and equity through story making and compassionate economic practices.
+I am a performance artist, designer, and change agent committed to stewardship of our planet and equity through story-making and compassionate economic practices.
 I am a proud queer mongrel, a Cuban and Jewish Quaker.
 I identify strongly with the magic and whimsy of trolls and clowns.
-I have more than a decade of experience with Quaker business process and am very involved in developing strategies for noticing and shifting systemic patterns that uphold toxic power dynamics within Quakerism as well as in Philadelphia’s Theatre Community.
-I work as a playwright and performer collaborating with companies such as Swim Pony, Pig Iron, Applied Mechanics and also self-produce theater and music since 2012 as Alma’s Engine.
+I have more than a decade of experience with the Quaker business processes and am very involved in developing strategies for noticing and shifting systemic patterns that uphold toxic power dynamics within Quakerism as well as in Philadelphia’s Theatre Community.
+I work as a playwright and performer collaborating with companies such as Swim Pony, Pig Iron, and Applied Mechanics, and also self-produced theater and music since 2012 as Alma’s Engine.
 In 2017 I began designing wearable art objects to further conversations around gender self-determination.
 I called this trans-empowerment project Darb Garb and received a 2018 Art & Change grant and the 2019 Art & Technology Residency from The Leeway Foundation to grow Darb Garb’s impact.
 I’ve been prototyping designs and developing fabrication processes at NextFab since 2018.